MicrosoftDocs/sdk-api/sdk-api-src/content/wmsbuffer/nn-wmsbuffer-inssbuffer3.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - INSSBuffer3
+ - wmsbuffer/INSSBuffer3
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - wmsbuffer.h
 api_name:
  - INSSBuffer3
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # INSSBuffer3 interface

 ## -description

 The <b>INSSBuffer3</b> interface enhances the <a href="https://docs.microsoft.com/windows/desktop/api/wmsbuffer/nn-wmsbuffer-inssbuffer">INSSBuffer</a> interface by adding the ability to set and retrieve single properties for a sample.
 This interface inherits its functionality from the <b>INSSBuffer2</b> interface, which inherits functionality from <b>INSSBuffer</b>. <b>INSSBuffer2</b> is not documented separately in this documentation because the two methods it exposes are not implemented at this time.